Work with A/B tests

 Once you start an A/B test, a visitor to your website can see just one variation of the page you want to optimize for the whole duration of the test.
 You can see test results in Sitefinity Insight only after any of the page variations are visited and data is accumulated.
-For more information, see A/B testing: Take data-driven marketing decisions for conversion rate optimization.
+For more information, see A/B testing.

 page, to ensure maximum goal completions on this page, based on the page layout and content.
 What you do is the following:

 - In Sitefinity CMS, set up an A/B test, which lasts for 30 days and serves an alternative version of the page to 50% of visitors.
 The other 50% see the current original version of the page.